Our memory of Kevin (reprobate) Spacey’s career deserves better. Not the person, but the career.

 I didn’t see Swimming With Sharks during the few weeks in May that it was out, and I dare you to find me one of the 743 people who did (this number was exaggerated for humor).
 So start with the late summer release of The Usual Suspects, currently #26 on imdb users’ Top 500 list.
 In many ways, director Bryan Singer and writer Christopher McQuarrie combined the best of what was going on at the time: Elmore Leonard, neo-noir, Indiewood, Tarantino, crime, pulp whodunnits, twist endings…but what none of the other filmmakers had was Kevin Spacey as Verbal.

-As Keyser Soze, Spacey proved his adeptness with masks.
+As Keyser Soze, Spacey proved a rare agility with masks.
 We all have to reckon with how much we enjoyed his use of masks for the next two decades, to the point of not seeing what we might have.

-Perhaps oddly, in his next film, Seven, which is currently #22 on imdb users’ Top 500 list, Spacey didn’t do much in the way of deception (except for a bit of mendacity about his “final sin” and the fate of Mills’ wife).
+Perhaps oddly, in his next film, Seven, currently #22 on imdb users’ Top 500 list, Spacey didn’t do much in the way of deception (except for a bit of mendacity about his “final sin”).
 Instead, after 90 minutes of relentless confusion and rain, Spacey’s John Doe arrives like a freight train of exposition and demented zeal.
 The rain stays off screen when Spacey is on, as though his statements are a shining truth, no matter what Mills (Brad Pitt) thinks of them.
-Not every actor, shorn of his/her hair and placed in the back of a cop car, could hold his own against an agitated Pitt and a calm Morgan Freeman (as Somerset); Spacey does more than that.
+Not every actor, shorn of his/her hair and placed in the back of a cop car, could hold his own against an agitated Brad Pitt and a calm Morgan Freeman (as Somerset); Spacey does more than that.